2022/23 UEFA Regions' Cup qualifying: Preliminary round latest

 Preliminary round

 The five teams are taking part in a two-round, one-venue event hosted in Azerbaijan.
-The teams in Group 1 will meet each other once; the teams in Group 2 will play twice.
-The winners of the two groups will both go through, and will play in a final on Wednesday to decide which intermediate round group they progress to.
+The three teams in Group 1 met each other once with Kazakhstan's Kaskelen winning both their games; the two sides in Group 2 played twice, "Kolos" Cherven of Belarus emerging triumphant.
+The winners of the two groups are now through but will play in a final on Wednesday to decide which intermediate round group each will take part in.

 The winners of each group qualify for the finals, which in principle will be held in the last two weeks of June 2023, with the hosts to be decided when the qualifiers are known.